AmirRezaFarokhy/AmirRezaFarokhy/README.md

 from AmirReza import YourProblems output = YourProblems.Solution(many_times=True).Complete() if output.exist:
-    print(f"Hi we found your problem and this is solution {output.solutions}") 😏
+    print(f"Hi.
+We found your problem and here is the solution {output.solutions}.") 😏
 else:
-    print("We Called you after solving...") 😉
+    print("We will contact you after the solution...") 😉
 ```

 ##### ✉️ How to reach me amirreza.farokhy81@gmail.com